A Dog's Will: Plot

 Unable to pay the debt, the duo make a plan to fake Chicó's death with a blood filled balloon with João riding into town pretending to be a bandit.
 On the day, actual bandits, led by the ferocious Severino, a notorious cangaceiro raid the town and begin looting and killing.
 Severino rounds up the baker and his wife, the two church leaders, and João and Chicó, planning to shoot them all outside of the church.
-João decides to trick Severino into believing that his harmonica was blessed by Severino's godfather and brings people killed by injuries back to life.
+João decides to trick Severino into believing that his harmonica was blessed by Padre Cícero, whom Severino is devoted to, and brings people killed by injuries back to life.
 To convince Severino, he stabs Chicó in the blood-filled balloon and Chicó plays dead and then “resurrects” and dances in perfect vigor after João plays the instrument.
 Severino agrees to be shot, dying from the injury, when the harmonica fails to revive him when played by one of his men.
-Enraged, the man shoots João, which then dies from blood loss.
+Enraged, the man shoots João, who then dies from blood loss.

 Arriving in the afterlife, the six dead are all placed under trial by the Devil.
 João begs for defense and this brings in Jesus Christ and Virgin Mary, the latter of whom finds reasons for the accused to not be sentenced to Hell.
 Before being executed, the baker forgave his wife for her adultery and the two church leaders forgave those who shot them - enough for them to land in Purgatory instead of Hell.
 Given Severino fell into his bandit ways from a mental collapse when police members killed his family as a child, he is absolved for insanity, and his crimes are considered an instrument of Divine providence.
 The Devil attempts to take João to Hell, but he is granted a second chance at life having been a poor but hopeful man his entire life.

 Upon reviving, João discovers Chicó had promised to donate all the money taken from the dead townsfolk in the name of the Virgin Mary if he returned, and he begrudgingly does so.
 Chicó and Rosinha get married, attempting to use the dowry to pay off his debt, but it ends up being filled with coins of an older (and discontinued) currency.
 Using a technicality (that the skin off his back should not come with a drop of blood), they manage to evade their debt.
 All three now penniless, they bump into Jesus Christ posing as a hungry man on the road and share their bread with him after convincing João.